Arden Point and Glenclyffe

 The trail passes to the left of the gazebo and heads south, parallel to the river.
 The large brick building on the left was built in the 1920s as a friary by the Capuchin Franciscan order and acquired in 2001 by OSI, which has preserved the property as publicly-accessible open space.
 This building has been conveyed to the Garrison Institute, which operates it as a spiritual retreat center (the buildings on the Glenclyffe property are not open to hikers).
-The trail passes to the left of a stone patio with benches overlooking the river, descends concrete steps, and bears right to reenter the woods.
+The trail passes to the left of a stone patio with tree stumps overlooking the river, descends concrete steps, and bears right to reenter the woods.

 After crossing a rock outcrop, the trail turns left, then bears right and continues to parallel the river.
 It goes by a water treatment facility and bears right at a bamboo thicket.
 (The red brick building on the left, built in the 1860s, was once the home of Hamilton Fish, governor of New York.)

 Soon, the red-blazed trail comes out at the top of a ravine.
-It bears right and descends into the ravine, then turns left and continues to parallel the river.
+It bears right and descends into the ravine, then bears left and continues to parallel the river.
 In a short distance, the trail turns sharply left and descends into a ravine, where it begins to follow an old woods road.
 Known as the Beverly Dock Road, this road was used by Benedict Arnold to flee.
 The trail crosses a stream on a large metal culvert and climbs gently, with the stream on the left.
 After bearing right at a small dam and bamboo thicket, the trail passes to the right of a small pond (largely obscured by the bamboo thicket).
 Near the end of the pond, a kiosk relates the story of the escape of Benedict Arnold along this road during the Revolutionary War.

 Just beyond, the trail turns left, recrossing the stream on another culvert and passing a cinder-block building.
 It immediately turns right, passing to the left of a second pond.
 As the trail approaches Route 9D, it bears left, climbs a rise and emerges onto a broad grassy expanse.
 The trail follows a line of trees parallel to the road, with Castle Rock visible on the hilltop to the east.